 Megan has 30 years’ experience as a public company director and government board member.
 She is a University Dean and college director and has previously held CEO and city councillor positions and served as ministerial advisor to the Australian Minister for Sport and the Sydney 2000 Games.
 Megan was appointed to the Board on 29 April 2016 and is a member of the Governance Committee.

-Ruby is an athlete at Special Olympics’ Gladstone Club and a member at her local swim club.
+A Special Olympics’ Athlete Leader from the Gladstone Club and a member at her local swim club, Ruby is an active volunteer and advocate.
 Ruby volunteers at the RSPCA and is a Youth Ambassador with Gladstone Community Linking Agency.
-She is enthusiastic about representing Special Olympics athletes, alongside Ben and having the opportunity to share ideas, good news stories and opinions of importance to athletes.
+She is enthusiastic about representing Special Olympics athletes and having the opportunity to share ideas, athlete stories and bringing an athlete’s perspective to the Board.
 Ruby was appointed to the Board on 4 November 2016.

 Anna has 30 years’ experience in human resources, learning development, facilitation and project management.
 She is the founder and Director of Strategic HR Solutions.
-She has a sister with an intellectual disability and a son who is a Special Olympics athlete at Melbourne Inner East Club, of which Anna is the Chair.
-This first-hand experience motivates Anna’s commitment to promoting healthy, active lifestyles for people with intellectual disabilities and to promoting SOA as a vehicle for achievement, community engagement and inclusion.
-Anna is a graduate of the AICD and was appointed to the Board in 25 February 2020.
+She has a sister with an intellectual disability and a son who is a Special Olympics athlete at Melbourne Inner East Club.
+This first-hand experience motivates Anna’s commitment to promoting healthy, active lifestyles for people with intellectual disabilities and endorsing Special Olympics Australia as a vehicle for achievement, community engagement and inclusion.
+Anna is a graduate of the AICD.
+Anna is a member of the Nominations and NDIS Board Committees.
+Anna was appointed to the Board on 25 February 2020.

 Jehad has a promotional marketing background and has served on the Australasian Promotional Products Association Board.
 Dedicated to advancing education and coaching and enhancing the community, Jehad was the Chairman of the 2018 Special Olympics National Games held in Adelaide and has held other senior roles within Special Olympics South Australia over the past 10 years.
 Jehad was appointed to the Board on 31 July 2019.